WordPress was born in 2003 and is the most widely used content publishing platform online. It’s the backbone of the web.

 On WordPress.com, everything is taken care for you.
 WordPress.com team hosts your blog, updates the software, and makes sure everything is safe and secure.
 You can pretty much start writing straight away.

 In general, WordPress.com has fewer features, design themes and options for you to play with.
-It is also a premier platform, so it comes with a higher price tag.
+It is also a premium platform, so it comes with a higher price tag.

-WordPress.org is free to use but you are entirely in charge and control.
+WordPress.org is free to use and you’re entirely in charge and control.
 There is a medium learning curve, so it’s best to take a bit of time to learn the basics of WordPress to have a better long-term experience.

 I use and recommend WordPress.org as the best long-term solution for people who have higher aspirations and dreams for their sites.